Elisabeth Schiemann

 Elisabeth Schiemann ([eˈliːzabɛt ˈʃiːman]; 15 August 1881 – 3 January 1972) was a German geneticist, crop researcher and resistance fighter in the Third Reich.

 Background and education

-Elisabeth Schiemann was born in Viljandi, Estonia, at the time part of the Governorate of Livonia in the Russian Empire.
+Elisabeth Schiemann was born in Viljandi, Estonia, at the time a part of the Governorate of Livonia in the Russian Empire.
 Her father was the historian Theodor Schiemann; from 1887 she lived in Berlin.
 She was part of the first generation of women in Germany who were permitted to study and pursue independent careers as academics, although initially in a limited capacity.

 She attended a seminar for teachers and stayed on in Paris for several years to study language.
 Subsequently, she worked for a few years as a teacher in a girls' school.
 From 1908 she studied at the University of Berlin and earned her doctorate there in 1912 with a thesis on mutations in Aspergillus niger; her supervisor was Erwin Baur.